 <property name="customCsaURI" value="/admincockpit/validationCSA.zul" /> <!-- file with optional custom client side actions -->

-customCsaURI commonly refers to the zul template with Javascript (specific for the perspective).
-Note, that this bean extends BasePerspective:
+customCsaURI commonly refers to the ZUL template with JavaScript specific to the perspective.

 <bean id="BasePerspective" class="de.hybris.platform.cockpit.session.impl.BaseUICockpitPerspective" abstract="true" scope="session">